athrael-soju/dot/README.md

 1. **Connect** - Click the loading animation or press the connect button
 2. **Allow microphone access** when prompted
-3. **Wait for Eva to greet you** - She'll retrieve her memories about you first
+3. **Wait for Plucky to greet you** - She'll retrieve her memories about you first
-4. **Start talking** - Speak naturally, Eva will respond in real-time
+4. **Start talking** - Speak naturally, Plucky will respond in real-time

 ### Memory Features

-Eva automatically remembers:
+Plucky automatically remembers:
 - ✅ **Personal details** - Your name, role, location, organization
 - ✅ **Preferences** - Likes, dislikes, opinions
 - ✅ **Topics of interest** - What you care about
 - ✅ **Past events** - Important moments from conversations
 - ✅ **Goals & requirements** - Your objectives and commitments

-### Asking Eva to Remember
+### Asking Plucky to Remember

 ```
 "What do you know about me?"